3d-pro/harmonic_progression_matcher/README.rst

 This repository include example from Harmonic Progression Analyzer https://patterns.enm.bris.ac.uk/hpa-software-package by Yizhao Ni, Matt Mcvicar, Raul Santos-Rodriguez and Tijl De Bie.

+A scripts folder include some of a batch script that will be the core for generating data to MongoDB.

 More will be add later.